sree-24066/amfoss-tasks/task-02/README.md

->> Downloaded the png file from the website canva
+# 1) Downloaded the png file from the website canva

->>then installed pytesseract and Pillow using the following commands:
+# 2) then installed pytesseract and Pillow using the following commands:

 sudo apt install tesseract-ocr